Madhusudhan-10/Content-Rating-App/README.md

 Currently, the project is not deployed as a live demo.

 ## Description
-Content Rating App is a small React-based application that allows users to rate content using likes and dislikes.
-This project was built to understand core React concepts such as component structure, state handling, and user interaction.
+Content Rating App is a small JavaScript-based frontend project that allows users to rate content using likes and dislikes.
+The project focuses on understanding core JavaScript concepts such as DOM manipulation, event handling, and user interaction logic.

 ## My Contributions

-- Built and worked with React functional components
-- Managed component state for handling likes and dislikes
-- Implemented user interaction logic using JavaScript
+- Implemented like and dislike functionality using JavaScript event listeners
+- Managed UI updates dynamically using DOM manipulation
+- Structured frontend logic for handling user interactions
-- Styled the application using CSS
+- Styled the application using CSS for a clean and simple UI
-- Understood how small React projects are structured
+- Gained understanding of how small frontend projects are organized

-## Key Features
+## File Structure

-- User interface built with React
-- Like and dislike functionality
+- ContentRating.js – Handles user interaction logic and DOM updates
-- State management for user interactions
+- ContentRating.css – Styles for the user interface
+- README.md – Project documentation and setup instructions

+## What This Project Demonstrates

-- Simple and clean UI design
+- Ability to write clean JavaScript for UI interactions
+- Understanding of event-driven programming
+- Structuring small frontend projects
+- Translating requirements into working features

 ## What I Learned
 - Building components using React